 Prison policy impacts most heavily on the most disadvantaged.
 The Foundation will support a significant program aimed at increasing community safety and reducing crime through investment in prevention, diversion, better re-entry and support for ex-offenders and victims.

-The Foundation will work with communities and legal agencies to discourage racial discrimination and to promote more inclusive and human rights focused police and criminal justice services in Victoria.
+The Foundation works with several community and legal agencies to discourage racial discrimination and to promote more inclusive and human rights focused police and criminal justice services in Victoria.
 We also support initiatives protect Australia’s democratic safeguards.

-The Foundation will identify emerging activists and projects and seek ways to accelerate their work.
+The Foundation identifies emerging activists and projects and seeks ways to accelerate their work.

 The challenges we face are too big for any single funder to tackle themselves.
 We have seen that some of the most powerful results happen through collaborations when we all play to our strengths.
 The Foundation works to build and strengthen strong coalitions across philanthropy in support of social change and policy reform, including the development of alliances with public, family, community foundations and private donors to invest strategically in social change projects.

 Find out more about our approach to social change philanthropy here: Social Change Philanthropy

 Our close associates in philanthropy can be seen here: Sector Collaborators.